Here's how it all began......

 Ted and Louise retired from teaching after 35 years, sold their Iowa home, and moved to Michigan in 1997.
 They lived six years in Foote Rest while building their log home across the lake from the Spruce cabin.
 It took a long time for Ted to draw knife the bark off of 800 logs, dry them, and then another three years to build their home, finally moving into Hemlock Hill in 2003.

 In March of 2017, Delta Resort was placed on the National Register of Historic Places in the State of Michigan.
 A very dear friend of Ted and Louise's, an archaeologist, worked tirelessly to research the history of the resort and helped make this happen.
 How fortunate for Delta Resort to be on the Register....what a tribute!

-Here it is 2019, and we're in our 56th year of business.
-Dana and Jill and their families are beginning to take over some of the responsibilities of running the resort.
+Wow, 2023 marks our 60th year in business!
+Dana and Jill and their families are beginning to take over some of the responsibilities of running the Resort.
 They want to keep the historic aspect of the cabins intact, sort of in keeping with a throwback to more simpler times.
 That's what makes the Resort special!
 It's a step back in time....a place to reflect, relax, and forget, even if just for a short time, all of life's troubles.